 The Nigerian Air Force (NAF)

-The Nigerian Air Force (NAF) is amongst the most massive air forces in Africa and has about 15,000 personnel.
+They are charged with the duty of defending the country by air and is amongst the most massive air forces in Africa with about 15,000 personnel.

 The Nigerian Air Force was formally established on 18th April 1964 with the passage of the Air Force Act 1964 by the Nigerian National Assembly.